Top 57 Best Semicolon Tattoo Ideas – [2022 Inspiration Guide]

 The symbol has been embraced as a permanent ink reminder that despite serious trouble people’s stories aren’t over, and that they should give themselves the opportunity to tell them.

-The semicolon tattoo has proven a superb identifier for sufferers and supporters, and is becoming a symbol featuring in the list of 50+ best tattoo ideas.
+The semicolon tattoo has proven a superb identifier for sufferers and supporters.
 It’s a rallying point capable of breaking down stigma attached to self-harm and suicidal ideation.

 Beyond the ink lies the message; a reminder to keep working, battling, and living to fight another day.